New Jersey Devils: Jerseys

 On June 20, 2017, the Devils revealed updated uniforms for the 2017–18 season.
 Made by Adidas, the new sweaters are the first major change to the team's look since they replaced green with black.
 They feature the removal of the stripes on the bottom of the sweater, and also thicker sleeve stripes with equal width bands of white and black.

 The Devils wore their classic white, red and green uniforms for four home games in the 2018–19 season.

 The Devils rolled out a "Reverse Retro" alternate uniform in collaboration with Adidas during the 2020–21 season.
 The team used the original uniform template worn from 1982 to 1992, but green served as the base color instead of red.

 After eschewing the trend of "third jerseys" under Lou Lamoriello, the Devils finally unveiled a full-time alternate uniform early in the 2021–22 season.
 This uniform featured a black base and white stripes spread across the shoulders and sleeves.
 "Jersey" in white script lettering and red drop shadows is stitched in front with lacing at the neck.
 The uniform was designed by Devils legend Martin Brodeur and was largely influenced by the history of ice hockey in New Jersey.

 During the 2022–23 season, the Devils unveiled a new "Reverse Retro" alternate uniform in collaboration with Adidas.
 The team again used the original uniform template worn from 1982 to 1992, with white as the base color, but with red, navy and gold striping.
 The color palette was chosen to honor the Devils' previous identities, the Kansas City Scouts and the Colorado Rockies, and the club's 40th anniversary.

+In the 2024 Stadium Series, the Devils went with a red and black-based uniform minus the white trim.
+The "NJ" logo was modified and enlarged without the circle.

 Logo

-The Devils' logo is a monogram of the letters "N", and "J", rendered with devil horns at the top of the "J" and a pointed tail at the bottom.
-The monogram was red with a green outline when the team began playing in New Jersey, but the outline color was changed to black in 1992, due to difficulties in making the green color consistent between its logo and jerseys.
+The Devils' logo is a ligature of the letters "N", and "J", rendered with devil horns at the top of the "J" and a pointed tail at the bottom.
+The ligature was red with a green outline when the team began playing in New Jersey, but the outline color was changed to black in 1992, due to difficulties in making the green color consistent between its logo and jerseys.
 The logo sits inside an open black circle, and lies on a field of white in the middle of the chest on both uniforms.
 Before the Devils' move from Colorado in 1982, then-owner John McMullen's wife designed a prototype logo, which was then modified by a professional graphic design and marketing firm, and became the green-and-red logo used by the team for the first ten years in New Jersey.